Keysight/infragraph/docs/src/background.md

 So, here's how we put it all together.
 The challenge is that these complex AI systems are incredibly difficult to model accurately.
 Say you have a particular infrastructure benchmark like looking at how collective libraries will perform given different design choices, A vs. B.

-Our solution involves combining two key pieces: our Infraph schema, which precisely defines the cluster's topology, and the MLCommons Chakra workload traces, which capture the actual behavior of AI applications.
+Our solution involves combining two key pieces: our `InfraGraph schema`, which precisely defines the cluster's topology, and the MLCommons Chakra workload traces, which capture the actual behavior of AI applications.

 Together, these standardized inputs feed directly into powerful simulators like AstraSim.
 This isn't just theoretical; it's a working proof point.
 It allows us to run detailed 'what-if' analyses, explore different design choices of how a cluster is composed together, and truly understand performance trade-offs.